deephaven/examples/tensorflow/README.md

-# Tensorflow example demonstrating data from
+# Tensorflow example demonstrating data from Seeking Alpha

-Pull your own data from your Strava account.
-Visualize, manipulate, and combine your data with other sources, all while maintaining full ownership and control of the data in your own environment.
+Pull a RSS feed from Seeking Alpha, and statistically calculate positive/negative sentiment using machine-learning training mechanisms.

 ## Table of contents
 * `tensorflow.py` - python script to run